Turpin case: Background

 The Turpins originally identified as Pentecostal Christians, and as part of their beliefs, the couple had numerous children because "God called on them" to do so.
 They had ten daughters and three sons between 1988 and 2015.
 The couple later left the church and it is claimed by a relative (Teresa Robinette) that the couple experimented with other lifestyles, including witchcraft and swinging.

 Abuse

 Texas

-The Turpin family lived in Fort Worth, Texas until 1999, when they moved to Rio Vista, Texas.
+The Turpin family lived in Fort Worth, Texas, until 1999, when they moved to Rio Vista, Texas.
 In 2007, the Turpin parents moved 10 of their children into an isolated trailer on their property.
 David and Louise took the two youngest and left the rest of the children to fend for themselves, bringing groceries on a weekly basis but not enough to feed everybody.
 One of their daughters, Jordan Turpin, aged six years at the time, stated there was "a lot of starving", and she had resorted to eating "ketchup or mustard or ice".
-After the family left the Rio Vista property in 2010, neighbors found feces and beds with ropes tied to them, along with dead cats and piles of garbage.
+After the family left the Rio Vista property in 2010, neighbors found feces and beds with ropes tied to them, along with dead dogs and piles of garbage.